 For Americans, you may be surprised by how close together everything is in Portugal.
 Indeed, it is possible to get from Sagres, in the southwest of the country, to Bragança, in the northeast of Portugal, in less than eight hours.
 Portugal is an incredible 107 times smaller than the USA.

 While taxis are very affordable, another great way to get around town is with Uber and Bolt.
-These services are easy to use with an app and are incredibly cheap, especially when compared to taxis in the USA, particularly in New York.
+These services are easy to use with an app and are incredibly cheap, especially when compared to taxis in the USA, particularly in cities such as New York and San Francisco.
 What’s more, Uber and Bolt drivers are great fountains of knowledge and can provide you with information on anything from top restaurants, the best sightseeing locations, or some of the Portuguese food specialties that you should try.

 Practical Information on Moving to Portugal

-In this section of our Americans Living in Portugal article, we’ll delve into some key practical information that you’ll want to know before you move to the country.
+In this section of the article, we’ll delve into some key practical information that you’ll want to know before you move to the country.

 Getting a NIF (Portuguese Tax Number)